wijayadavin/wijayadavin/README.md

 ## Hi there 👋

 📍 **I'm based in Italy / Bali (But work remotely)**

-🤖 **Full-stack AI Engineer**: RAG, realtime voice, agentic workflows, Web/Desktop App 🚀 Built: scalable products from **pre-PMF startup → ~$10M revenue**
+🤖 **Full-stack AI Engineer**: Gen-AI with RAG, Realtime Voice, Agentic Workflows, Web/Desktop App

+🚀 Built: scalable products from **pre-PMF startup → ~$10M revenue**

 ### What I do